 - New knowledge is vulnerable until rehearsal takes place, which can help to consolidate it; making the learning more permanent and accessible

-When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to learn more about maximising learning using retrieval practice.
+When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Optimising learning using retrieval practice’ to continue your learning.

 © Chartered College of Teaching